 I haven’t taken the new a7 III with me on a ride yet, but will soon enough.
-For now, what you need to know is Sony took the best tech from their a9 ($4498 on Amazon) and α7R III ($3198 on Amazon) models and paired them with an all-new 24.2 MP back-illuminated sensor to deliver a full-frame camera for pretty much everyone.
+For now, what you need to know is Sony took the best tech from their and models and paired them with an all-new 24.2 MP back-illuminated sensor to deliver a full-frame camera for pretty much everyone.
 The Sony a7 III is a daily shooter for cyclists or anyone on the go.

 Sony calls it the “basic model” because it’s priced at the entry level of the Alpha Series but the term actually refers to what buyers can expect from their “basic camera” with all the bells and whistles.